-Your undergraduate (bachelors) degree is typically your first university degree.
-You can choose from more than 100 major fields of study giving you broad exposure to different ideas, approaches and ways of thinking across many disciplines.
-You can focus on particular area from day one of your degree, or keep your options open and discover new possibilities along the way.
-We offer undergraduate degrees in: Agriculture, Arts, Biomedicine, Commerce , Design, Fine Arts, Music, Oral Health and Science.
+Your undergraduate degree is often your first university degree.
+The University of Melbourne offers degrees in more than 100 major fields of study.
+Studying an undergraduate degree with at Melbourne gives you the option to gain broad exposure to different ideas, approaches, and ways of thinking across many disciplines.
+You may choose to focus on one area of study from day one or keep your options open and discover new possibilities along the way.

-Also ensure you know what course you want to study.
-If you want to study for less than an academic year, you'll need to apply as an exchange or study abroad student through a separate application.
+If your preferred course has a duration of less than one academic year, you'll need to apply as an exchange or study abroad student.
+This is a separate application process.

 If you're under 18 years of age, you'll need to have appropriate accommodation, support and general welfare arrangements in place before you can accept your offer.

 As an international student, you'll enrol at the University as a full-fee paying student.

 University fees are not based on your chosen degree.
 Undergraduate tuition fees differ based on your enrolled subjects each academic semester.
 The cost of individual subjects within a course may vary.
 You can find fee estimates on every course page.

 You'll also need to factor in other expenses while at university including course materials, excursions, social events, travel and accommodation.